What is the role of the Public Safety section?

 How does Public Safety differ from COPA, BIA, and the Chicago Police Board?

 Public Safety exercises independent civilian oversight of CPD, including BIA, COPA, and the Chicago Police Board.
-Its jurisdiction allows it to conduct inspections, evaluations, and reviews of the the processes, functions, operations, and policies of all of those agencies.
+Its jurisdiction allows it to conduct inspections, evaluations, and reviews of the processes, functions, operations, and policies of all of those agencies.
 This jurisdiction allows Public Safety to look at systemic issues, whereas COPA, BIA, and the Chicago Police Board primarily focus on individual conduct and performance in the context of disciplinary investigations.
 In addition to investigations, both COPA and Public Safety are empowered to review CPD’s policies and procedures.
 COPA’s policy reviews and examinations of pattern and practice stem from its investigative work.
 Public Safety’s jurisdiction covers the whole policing and police oversight system, so the section reviews systemic issues in all three agencies: COPA, CPD, and the Chicago Police Board, including issues beyond use-of-force and police misconduct.

 Does Public Safety take complaints?